johnl-m/personal-site/README.md

 # John Lund-Molfese

-This is my personal website, generated using [www.stackbit.com](https://www.stackbit.com)
+This is a personal website, generated using [www.stackbit.com](https://www.stackbit.com)

 # Developing Site Locally